cysouw/diathesis/text/c01_introduction.md

 ### Adjuncts

+Adjuncts, the counterparts of arguments, are phrases that are not specifically induced by the main verb of a clause.
+Typically, such adjuncts are adverbial prepositional phrases, see [@sec:prepositions-definition-non-governed].
+Just like with arguments, adjunct status should not be linked to a lexical verb itself, but to the clause construction in which it is used.
+For example, the verb *tanzen* 'to dance' is typically considered to be an intransitive verb with optional (adjunct) locational prepositional phrases \Next[a,b].
+However, there is a crucial difference between these two locations, see [@sec:prepositions-manner-of-movement].
+The static location *im Saal* 'in the hall' \Next[a] remains optional in the perfect (with auxiliary *haben*), see \Next[c,d], while the dynamic location *in den Saal* 'into the hall' becomes obligatory in the perfect (with auxiliary *sein*), see \Next[e,f].
+So, the obligatory location in \Next[e] is an utterance argument (and as a consequence, the role of 'path' is a lexical role of such verbs of movement like *tanzen*).

+\ex.
+ \a.
+Ich tanze (im Saal).
+ \b.
+Ich tanze (durch den Saal).
+ \c.
+Ich habe im Saal getanzt.
+ \d.
+Ich habe getanzt.
+ \e.
+Ich bin durch den Saal getanzt.
+ \f. \* Ich bin getanzt.

-=> [TODO] different kinds of zeros?
-Obligatorily absent (i.e. impossible to express) vs. optionally absent (not expressed in a certain contexts).
-In most diatheses that involve absence (i.e. zeros), the whole point is that there is an alternation between absence and presence of a lexical role (e.g. in all drop and addition diatheses).
+Adjuncts are, by definition, optionally present, so there is a natural connection to zero expression.
+A central problem here is whether there is a crucial distinction between constructions in which a participant is obligatorily absent (i.e. impossible to express) vs. optionally absent (i.e. possibly not expressed).
+In most diatheses that involve absence, the whole point is that there is an alternation between absence and presence of a lexical role (e.g. in all drop and addition diatheses).
 The problematic cases are differences like passive vs. anticausative, which by definition are distinguished by possibility vs. impossibility for the agent to be expressed.
-This difference is highly volatile (i.e. it often differs from lexeme to lexeme whether it is possible or just dispreferred for an agent to be expressed), and I have to definitive solution how to principally deal with this difference.
+This difference is highly volatile (i.e. it often differs from lexeme to lexeme whether it is possible or just dispreferred for an agent to be expressed).

 ## Voice

-### Form
+### Formal marking of diathesis

 classification of grammatical form ('voice'): different chapters of this book!

 The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4]

-### Stacking
+### Stacking of diatheses

-Note examples of 'grammaticalised obligatory stacking', i.e. preverb+reflexive, light verb+adverbial
+Different diatheses can be applied one after the other, forming \textsc{stacks} of diatheses.
+Such stacked diatheses can lead to extremely complicated

+\Next[b] anticausative [@sec:prepositions-in-antipassive]
+\Next[c] possessor raising [@sec:prepositions-possessor-of-location-to-dative-experiencer]
+\Next[d] resultative [@sec:prepositions-action-result]
+\Next[e] instrument adjunct addition [@sec:prepositions-comitative-intrumental]
+\Next[f] instrument anticausative/conciliative [@sec:prepositions-transitive-conciliative]
+\Next[g] causative [@sec:infinitive-lassen-causative]

+\ex.
+ \a.
+Der Arzt schneidet seinen Nagel
-NAg–– Der Arzt schneidet seinen Nagel
+ \b.
+Der Arzt schneidet in seinen Nagel
-NLg–– Der Arzt schneidet in seinen Nagel (anticausative) NLD–– Der Arzt schneidet ihm in den Nagel (possessor raising) NLDA– Der Arzt schneidet ihm einen Schlitz in den Nagel (resultative) NLDAp Der Arzt schneidet ihm einen Schlitz in den Nagel mit dem Bohrer (adjunct addition) –LDAN Der Bohrer schneidet ihm einen Schlitz in den Nagel (instrument anticausative/conciliative) NL–AA Der Arzt lässt den Bohrer (ihm) einen Schlitz in den Nagel schneiden (causative)
+ \c.
+Der Arzt schneidet ihm in den Nagel
+ \d.
+Der Arzt schneidet ihm einen Schlitz in den Nagel
+ \e.
+Der Arzt schneidet ihm einen Schlitz in den Nagel mit dem Bohrer
+ \f.
+Der Bohrer schneidet ihm einen Schlitz in den Nagel
+ \f.
+Der Arzt lässt den Bohrer (ihm) einen Schlitz in den Nagel schneiden

+grammaticalised obligatory stacking

+light verb+adverbial [@sec:zuinfinitive-gehen-adverb]

+\ex.
+ \a.
+Ich lösche die Dateien.
+ \b.
+Die Dateien gehen leicht/schwer/nicht zu löschen.

+preverb+reflexive [@sec:preverb-reflexive-antipassive]

+\ex.
+ \a.
+Ich fasse einen Entschluss.
+ \b.
+Ich befasse mich mit dem Entschluss.

 ## Diathetical operations

-### Abbreviations
+### Abbreviations used

+A diathetical operation is change that happens in the marking of the participants in a diathesis.
+One of the central definitional properties of a diathesis is that the coding of at least one of the participants has to change, e.g. a participant erstwhile coded with an accusative turns into a prepositional phrase.
+Because the role of the participant remains the same (again, by definition), such a change amounts to the mapping of a role onto a different grammatical form.
+I will call this process \textsc{role-remapping}.

 In the analysis of diathetical operations in this book I will use the following abbreviations, as summarised in [@fig:abbreviations].
 First, \textsc{grammatical expressions}, i.e. actual grammatical forms as identified in traditional German grammar, are abbreviated with single letters, shown at the right side of the figure.
 For case-marked noun phrases I will use the easily recognizable capital letters 'NADG' for nominative, accusative, dative and genitive respectively.
 As argued earlier (see [@sec:intro-arguments-utterance-valency]) there are also prepositional phrases that express lexically-determined roles.
 These will also be abbreviated with capital letters: 'L' for obligatory locations and 'P' for governed prepositional phrases.